Emotional connection is the feel-good-feelings between you that keep your marriage alive so your relationship can thrive.

 So you’ve changed your attitude and you’re now calm.
 Now what?

-Make your request for emotional connection and make it about you.
+Make your request for an emotional connection and make it about you.

 There’s no point telling them how they should think and feel and what they should do – because no one likes to be told!
 It’s sure to lead to a fight.
 Feel free to talk about your experiences and desires-